catamphetamine/react-pages/README.md

   // (optional)
   // Is called when an error happens on the server side
-  // (can redirect to special "500 Error" pages)
+  // (can redirect to special "500 Error" pages).
+  // If this error handler is defined then it must handle
+  // all errors it gets (or just re`throw` them).
   on_error: (error, { url, redirect }) => redirect(`/error?url=${encode(url)}&error=${error.code}`)

   // (optional)